michalsn/codeigniter-htmx-demo/README.md

 # CodeIgniter HTMX Demo

 This is a demo for [CodeIgniter HTMX](https://github.com/michalsn/codeigniter-htmx) helper library.
+Demo requires CodeIgniter 4.3 or later version.

 ## Installation